yunshengtian/AutoOED/docs/source/content/manual-personal/eval-program.rst

 In this section, we introduce how should these programs be written (in Python/C/C++/MATLAB) in order to be compatible with AutoOED.
 And the format is slightly different for performance evaluation and constraint evaluation.

+Note that as a prerequisite for MATLAB programs to work, please follow the additional but necessary `instructions <../getting-started/installation.html#matlab-extension>`_.

 Performance Evaluation
 ----------------------